Bioccjw/DRdriver/README.md

 sensitive_exp.txt and resistant_exp.txt provide the expression profiles for the condition.
 Before the users run the script of differential_expression.r, they must load these two files first.

 GRN.txt: The file contains gene regulatory network.
-This file must load when the users run the script specific_network.r.
-Additionally, differential_mutation.r and differential_expression.r should be loaded before running specific_network.r.
+This file must be loaded when the users run the script specific_network.r.
+Additionally, differential_mutation.r and differential_expression.r should be loaded before running specific_network.r, too.

-After loading all files and scripts provided, users can provide the sample ID to get the driver genes by run DRdriver.r.
+After loading all files and scripts provided, users can provide the sample ID to get the driver genes by running DRdriver.r.

-Since there were several random parameters in genetic algorithm, the results of different run of the script might not be the same.
+Since there were several random parameters in genetic algorithm, the results of different runs of the script might not be the same.
 But the similarity of them almost over 80%.